Aquaponics in Africa - Kick Off with INCiTiS-FOOD in Nairobi

 Real laboratories as incubators and multipliers

-Within the INCiTiS FOOD project, so-called Living Labs play an important role.
-These are training and research facilities that are operated by the project participants and provide further training opportunities for the participants.
-The Living Labs are linked to universities and thus provide an excellent infrastructure for research and development of new technologies.
+Within the INCiTiS-FOOD project, so-called living labs play an important role.
+These are training and research facilities that are operated by the project participants and provide further training opportunities for the participants or local innovators.
+The Living Labs are connected to universities and thus offer an excellent infrastructure for research and development of new technologies.

 Kenyatta University (KU) and Egerton University are important as hosts of the Living Labs in Kenya in several ways.
 Both universities have facilities for analysis and training.
 In addition to the two Living Labs in Kenya, others will be established in Sierra Leone, Ghana, Nigeria, Cameroon and Gabon.
 The Living Labs will showcase different types of plants and cultivation techniques, on which participants will receive further training.
 Together with the project partners, APM is currently working on aquaponics training facilities that should be ready for use in the real labs as early as this summer.